astropy/astropy/docs/development/quickstart.rst

 Install pre-commit
 ------------------

-This is optional, but *highly recommended*.
+This is optional, but *highly recommended* if you will contribute code.
 Pre-commit is a tool that runs a number of :ref:`Continuous Integration (CI) <contributing.ci>` checks (e.g. code formatting) on your code before you commit it.
 If you skip this step then it is likely that one or more of those CI checks will fail when you make a pull request, resulting in lost time (yours and CI resources).

 Installation is straightforward.
 From the root of the astropy repository, run::